60 min read

 How to learn more from me

 Hopefully this page has been helpful if you’re still reading.
 I’ve been occasionally asked for personal mentoring.
 I know how difficult it is to start trading alone.
 I’m at a place with my own trading where I have automated most of the work.
 It takes me less than an hour daily to follow my plan and place orders.
 I’m open to mentorship inquiries.
 If you need assistance with strategy development, technical analysis, risk management, mindset and psychology or organizing trading tasks, then I may be able to help.
+I am not a financial advisor and this is not investment advice.

 If you are serious about trading and want to learn from my experience, then please fill in the contact form and I will get back to you with details: Contact